xabbo/docs/docs/in-depth/packet-structure.md

 ### PacketContent

-The @Xabbo.PacketContent data type is specific to the Shockwave client, and was added due to how some packet structures on Shockwave use their entire data as a string of characters, which means there is no length header, nor terminator byte for incoming packets.
+The @Xabbo.PacketContent data type is specific to the Shockwave client, and was added due to how some packet structures on Shockwave use their entire data as a single string, which means there is no string length header, and no string terminator byte on incoming packets.

 Often you will see a packet such as the following: